-MT Training Center is approved to train veterans.
+MT Training Center is approved for some Veteran's Educational Benefits.
 Any student interested in this type of benefit must verify with the school's representative that the school is eligible for benefits.
 You can find more information on the web by visiting www.gibill.va.gov.